kevinctofel/excellent_stream/src/posts/weekly-review-12-22-24.md

 {% imagePlaceholder "./src/assets/images/blog/modified_keyboard.jpeg", "Modified and quieter Ducky keyboard" %}

+One other small project I tackled is also keyboard related.
+But not for the mechanical keyboard.
+I run Arch Linux (...BTW) on my Dell XPS 15 and it has a fingerprint scanner in the power button.
+That feature doesn't work out of the box with Arch though.
+By installing the _fprint_ package and modifying some configuration files I was able to get the sensor working for basic system authentication.

+{% imagePlaceholder "./src/assets/images/blog/IMG_0244.png", "Successful fingerprint usage in Arch Linux" %}

+I've enrolled a finter and can log in to Linux with a touch but I don't yet have it working system wide, such as for passwords.
+That will will take a little more effort, which I hope to put in this coming week.

 ## Some great video content I enjoyed this week:

 Since I had some time to sit around in a quiet house this week, I did catch some good videos.
 Here's a sampling: